ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 ```
     x_{percent} ≠ none
 ```

-If this is false we (check with ellie)

 If it is true we return a TCC = M marker meaning manual editing is required and write an output.
 The method is then stopped.